 Note to Parents: Children (including infants) will not be allowed to accompany graduates in the ceremony.
 Please plan to have your guests watch your children during the ceremony.

-Present your printed commencement confirmation to the name reader (ensure that it is folded in half) as you cross the stage.
+The faculty marshal will ask you to rise when your college and degree are called.
+Follow your college student marshal single file up to the side of the stage.
+The second photograph will be taken on the stage.
+Present your printed Name Card to the name reader (ensure that it is folded in half) as you cross the stage.
 As your name is read, move to stage center to receive diploma cover and congratulations, exit the stage and return to your original seat.
-Remain standing until you are instructed to be seated.
+Remain standing until you are instructed to be seated by the faculty marshal.

-Meet your guests near the appropriate alphabetical signs on the athletic fields:
+Meet your guests by the appropriate alphabetical sign on the following fields:

 Because semester records will not be available by the date of commencement, the conferring of degrees at the ceremony is provisional, pending verification that degree requirements have been met.
 Diplomas will be available for pickup 10 weeks after the ceremony at the Office of the Registrar, Queen Liliʻuokalani Center for Student Services 010.
 To receive your diploma by mail, complete a "Request to Mail Diploma" card at the Office of Admissions and Records (be sure to check postal rates for mailing outside the United States).
 For further information, call 956-8010.